-This modifier allows optional whitespace in the text wherever there one or more whitespace characters appears in the pattern.
+This modifier allows optional whitespace in the text wherever there is one or more whitespace character in the pattern.
 It's even a bit cleverer than that: between two word characters whitespace is mandatory.
-The regex does not match the string eggs, milk, sugarandflour.
+The regex does not match the string eggs, milk, sugarand-flour.

-The :ignorecase or :i modifier makes the regex insensitive to upper and lower case, so m/ :i perl / matches perl, PerL, and PERL (though who names a programming language in all uppercase letters?)
+The :ignorecase or :i modifier makes the regex insensitive to upper and lower case, so m/:i perl / matches not only perl, but also PerL or PERL (though nobody really writes the programming language in all uppercase letters).